Skip to main content

 • Similar names in the same directory.

-Multiple files are read using the wildcard format, like *.csv or 2019*.csv in a single Input Data tool, as long as the files all contain the same number of fields, where the data types for each field are the same.
 Designer sets the number of fields and the file types based on the 1st file read.
-Any subsequent files that do not match are skipped and a warning displays.
-It is not possible to control which file is read 1st when using a wildcard syntax like *.csv.
-It is up to the system which file is designated as the first.
+Any subsequent files that do not match are skipped, and a warning appears.
+It's not possible to control which file is read first when using wildcard syntax like *.csv.
+It's up to the system which file is designated as the first.

 Example 1